End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: Numerical setup

 The channel is composed of $\nspans$ spans of $\lspan = 80$-km long \ac{SSMF} interleaved by \acp{EDFA} (5-dB noise figure) used to compensate for the fiber loss.
 The full set of channel parameters are reported in \tablename{}~\ref{tab:sim_params}.

 The signal propagation is numerically simulated using the well-know \ac{SSFM} \cite{AgrawalBook}.
 Being the \ac{SSFM} a composition of basic differentiable mathematical operations, it is possible to numerically compute the gradient propagation from the output of the channel to its input, thus enabling an optimization of the performance of the communication system in terms of \ac{BER} across the channel.
 The \ac{SSFM} in this work is implemented in Tensorflow, and thanks to the automatic differentiation capability of the Tensorflow framework \cite{baydin2017automatic}, the gradient is automatically computed.
 One limitation of a Tensorflow implementation of the channel is that it is not possible to use the variations of the \ac{SSFM} using an adaptive step size.
 Indeed Tensorflow requires that the computational graph that implements the channel must be created before the computation happens.
 However, using a predetermined constant step size within the \ac{SSFM} yields very slow and unpractical computations for the batch size and oversampling rate used in this work, especially for long transmission distances.
-As a trade-off between computing time, \ac{SSFM} precision and Tensorflow requirements, the \ac{SSFM} is implemented with fixed step sizes that increase logarithmically along the fiber length \cite{BoscoPTL00}.
-This choice of step sizes guarantees that at each step of the propagation the signal undergoes a maximum nonlinear phase rotation of 0.01 degrees when the simulation is performed with the reference configuration (see Section~\ref{sec:training}).
+As a trade-off between computing time, \ac{SSFM} precision and Tensorflow requirements, the \ac{SSFM} is implemented with \ul{80 fixed step sizes per span}, that increase logarithmically along the fiber length \cite{BoscoPTL00}.
+This choice of step sizes guarantees that at each step of the propagation the signal undergoes a maximum nonlinear phase rotation of 0.01 degrees when the simulation is performed with the reference configuration (see Section~\ref{sec:training}). \ul{ Additionally, the simulation bandwidth of 96-GHz }\ref{sec:training}\ul{ is sufficient to ensure that the} \ac{SSFM} \ul{provides an accurate solution to the} \ac{NLSE} \ul{ describing the optical signal propagation.}